ulgltas/CUPyDO/README.md

 ```
 Notes:
 * Metafor cannot be built with the "parasolid" interface which uses the same class names as `waves/fwk`
-* A "stdent" configuration can be safely used.
+* A "sutdent" configuration can be used but some tests will not pass due to license restrictions.

 ### RBM [NativeSolid]
 [Linux]